KaiserWerk/WPCustomRepository/etc/documentation/PluginAPI.md

         "installation": "Install Stuff",
         "faq": "FAQ Stuff",
         "screenshots": "Some Screenshots with text here",
-        "changelog": "1.
-XX 2.
-YY 3.
-ZZ etc.",
+        "changelog": "1.1 XX 1.2.1 YY 1.3 ZZ etc.",
-        "other_notes": "Place for information that does not really fit into any other section" },
+        "other_notes": "A place for information that does not really fit into any other section" },
     "banners": [
         "low": "http://wpcr.local/assets/banners/test-plugin/test-plugin_low.png",